luis-bracamontes/Framework-Sustainability-AFNs/README.md

-# Transdisciplinary and systemic construction of a framework for assessing the sustainability of alternative food networks in Mexico City
+# Transdisciplinary and systemic construction of a framework for assessing the sustainability of alternative food networks in Mexico City (Bracamontes et al., 2024)

 Repositorio del script y datos de entrada de método Q asociados al artículo: Transdisciplinary and systemic construction of a framework for assessing the sustainability of alternative food networks in Mexico City